baldurk/renderdoc/docs/in_application_api.rst

     specifies a delay in seconds after launching a process to pause, to allow debuggers to attach.
 This will only apply to child processes since the delay happens at process startup.
 Default is 0.

-.. cpp:enumerator:: RENDERDOC_CaptureOption::eRENDERDOC_Option_VerifyMapWrites
+.. cpp:enumerator:: RENDERDOC_CaptureOption::eRENDERDOC_Option_VerifyBufferWrites

-    specifies whether any mapped memory updates should be bounds-checked for overruns.
+    specifies whether any mapped memory updates should be bounds-checked for overruns, and uninitialised buffers are initialised to 0xdddddddd to catch use of uninitialised data.
 Only supported on D3D11 and OpenGL.
 Default is off.

 .. cpp:enumerator:: RENDERDOC_CaptureOption::eRENDERDOC_Option_HookIntoChildren